Saphall/Yelp-ETL/docs/etl_documentation.md

 ## 1. [database_connection.py](../src/pipeline/utils/database_connection.py)  file:
-This module helps us to connect to Postgresql Database as well as disconnect from the database easiy.
+This module helps us to connect to Postgresql Database as well as disconnect from the database easily.

 * a.
-The `databaseConnect()` function helps us to connect to database taking user,password,host,port and database variables from environment variable.
+The `databaseConnect()` function helps us to connect to database taking user,password,host,port and database variables from environment variable i.e. `.env` file.
 ```
 def databaseConnect():
     """